James Reason’s 12 Principles of Error Management

 - Error management is about managing the manageable: Situations and even systems are manageable if we are mindful.
 Human nature – in the broadest sense – is not.
 Most of the enduring solutions…involve technical, procedural and organisational measures rather than purely psychological ones.

-- Error management is about making good people excellent: Excellent performers routinely prepare themselves for potentially challenging activities by mentally rehearsing their responses to a variety of imagines situations.
+- Error management is about making good people excellent: Excellent performers routinely prepare themselves for potentially challenging activities by mentally rehearsing their responses to a variety of imagined situations.
 Improving the skills of error detection is at least as important as making people aware of how errors arise in the first place.

 - There is no one best way: Different types of human factors problem occur at different levels of the organisation and require different management techniques.
 Different organisational cultures require different ‘mixing and matching’….of techniques.
 People are more likely to buy-in to home grown measures…

-- Effective error management aims as continuous reform not local fixes: There is always a strong temptation to focus upon the last few errors …but trying to prevent individual errors is like swatting mosquitos…the only way to solve the mosquito problem is drain the swamps in which they breed.
+- Effective error management aims as continuous reform not local fixes: There is always a strong temptation to focus upon the last few errors …but trying to prevent individual errors is like swatting mosquitoes…the only way to solve the mosquito problem is drain the swamps in which they breed.
 Reform of the system as a whole must be a continuous process whose aim is to contain whole groups of errors rather than single blunders.

 Error management has three components, says Reason: